murugeshp/murugeshp/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working with CitiBank software solutions.
+- 🔭 I’m currently working with Deutshe Bank, London.
 - 🌱 I’ve hands on experiance in AWS and completed AWS associate developer certification

 Some of my links: